mgrolinger/plantumlstubber/README.md

 ![](documentation/process.png)

-As a next step you may want to define your plantuml files e.g. to show how an application is embedded in the environment.
+As a next step you may want to define your plantUML files, e.g. to show how an application is embedded into the environment.
 You can reuse the generated services from your repository and use the files by including them into your current file.
 Then you let plantUML process your file and plantUML will do its magic.
 The result are the plantUML diagrams.

 ### YAML configuration
 To generate stubs PlantUMLStubber needs yaml files that contains some information, such as name of the application, the domain, what kind of interfaces this application provides.